cnguy/kayn/README.md

 /*
   The first parameter of most methods will be an object.

   Note that getSummoners() can target a specific summoner.
   You can also use getSummoner(), though.
 */
 function rprint(err, data) { console.log(data) }
 k.getSummoners({ name: 'caaaaaaaaaria' }, rprint)
 k.getSummoner({ name: 'caaaaaaaaaria' }, rprint)

 /*
+  getSummoners & getSummoner target many endpoints.
+In the case of the summoner endpoints, it made a lot more sense for them to target other endpoints.

+  The example above targets the by-name endpoint, while the example below targets the by-id endpoint.
+*/
+k.getSummoner({ id: 32823699 }, rprint)

+/*
+  Note, I don't prefix the id parameter with something such as matchId or summonerId or runeId.
+*/
+k.getMatch({ id: 2459973154 }, rprint)

+/*
   When 'names' and/or 'ids' parameters are available, you